Arksine/katapult/README.md

    flashtool.py -i can0 -q
    ```

+   **NOTE: A query should only be performed when a single can node is on
+   the network.
+Attempting to query multiple nodes may result in transmission
+   errors that can force a node into a "bus off" state.
+When a node enters
+   "bus off" it becomes unresponsive.
+The node must be reset to recover.**

    For USB/UART devices:
    Before flashing, make sure pyserial is installed.
 This step only needs to
    be performed once: